 3. Technical support specialist

-If you’re more technically inclined and want to use these skills to earn more money online inside of a customer support role, becoming a technical support specialist can be a great fit for you.
+If you’re more of a tech whiz and want to use these skills to earn more money online, becoming a technical support specialist can be a great fit for you.

-To carry out this role, you’ll need a good base understanding of technical concepts and how to explain them simply so normal people can understand.
-Companies will often provide extensive training to get you up to speed as well, so once you have a comprehensive knowledge base, this role should be fairly easy yet engaging.
+To land a job as in tech support you’ll need a good base understanding of technical concepts and how to explain them clearly and plainly.
+Companies will often provide in-depth training to get you up to speed as well, so once you have a comprehensive knowledge base, this role should be fairly easy but also engaging (as you get to flex your problem solving skills).

 $600-$800 base with the potential to earn over $1000-$1200/week or more with incentives and a more technical skill set